First Era

 1E 948

-The allied forces of Daggerfall, Sentinel and the Order of Diagna launches attack on Orsinium.
-The Orcish kingdom of Orsinium proves too powerful to defeat.
-The "Siege of Orsinium" takes a long 30 years, consuming great warriors and heroes.
-Gaiden Shinji among the other heroes is killed in this war.
-To this day, the Orcs are still renowned for their battle prowess.
+The allied forces of Daggerfall, Sentinel, and the Order of Diagna launch an attack on Orsinium.
+The Orc stronghold proves too powerful to defeat.
+The "Siege of Orsinium" takes a long 30 years, taking the lives of great warriors and heroes, including Gaiden Shinji.

 1E 973

-Source: The Memory Stone.
+Source: The Memory Stone

-1E 983
+c.1E 983

+c.
 1E 989

 1E 1029

-Empress Herta of Cyrodiil strengthens the Colovian West and expands the border of the Cyrodiil Empire to High Rock.
+Empress Herta of Cyrodiil strengthens the Colovian West and expands the border of the Cyrodiil Empire to encompass High Rock.
 She also runs a good diplomacy with the Nordic kingdom of Skyrim, the relationship between the two human kingdoms improves a bit.

 1E 1033